Etlaq Spaceport

 Etlaq Spaceport is a commercial spaceport located near the Special Economic Zone of Duqm, Oman.
+It supports experimental suborbital campaigns under the Genesis Program and is planned to host orbital-class launch operations.
 It is designed to support spaceflight operations, including commercial satellite launches, research missions, and potential interplanetary exploration.
 The spaceport will include mission control facilities, range and safety control capabilities, and launch complexes for orbital and suborbital vehicles.